aneeshprabu/Personalizable-CoreML-MNIST-model-with-Triplet-loss/README.md

 ### Future scope

 During the latest WWDC apple introduced on-device training.
 This project was created to use the feature and train the model on-device.
+Currently, ONNX support is limited which restricts us from harnessing the custom layers and custom modelling capabilities of TensorFlow, PyTorch and Apache MXNet.
 Will be updating soon.